 How can you avoid IRMAA, or Medicare’s Income-Related Monthly Adjustment Amount, and save money on your Medicare premiums?
 It takes understanding what contributes to IRMAA, developing an annual withdrawal plan, and then putting a long term plan in place to ensure you won’t get caught up in IRMAA for decades of your retirement.

-IRMAA is an added fee to your monthly Medicare premium that is based on your income from previous years.
+IRMAA is an additional surcharge to your monthly premium payments for Medicare Part B and Part D. The fee is based on your annual income from previous years.

-It is common for retirees with large IRAs or have IRAs that make up a majority of their retirement savings, those with large pensions, or those who have high expenses in a single year.
+IRMAA is common for retirees with large IRAs or for those who have IRAs that make up a majority of their retirement savings, those with large pensions, or those who have high expenses in a single year.

 IRMAA is unique in that it is one of the few taxes that has no phase in with respect to income levels.
-If you are one dollar above the income threshold, you will pay significantly more for your Medicare.
+If you are one dollar above the income threshold tier, you will pay significantly more for your Medicare plan premium.

 In total there are 6 different brackets for Medicare premiums – And so, knowing where those income thresholds are, is a very important place to start.